 - Use anecdotes and past experiences to illustrate them.
 For example, talk about a time when your good time management skills allowed you to meet an important deadline in a previous job.

 - Don't just talk about yourself!
-List your strengths by talking about how they relate specifically to the position or organization you're interviewing with (for example: "I'm great at working with children who are struggling," or "I'm good at coming up with creative ways to engage young children").
+List your strengths by talking about how they relate specifically to the position or organization you're interviewing with.
+For example, you could say: "I'm great at working with children who are struggling," or "I'm good at coming up with creative ways to engage young children."

 Sharing a strength can be easy, but talking about weaknesses can be difficult.
 When you share a weakness, make sure to also talk about how you’ve been working to improve it.
 Most people would prefer to highlight their strengths, but this is the chance to show your self-awareness and your ability to improve.